masakhane-io/masakhane-community/dataset-creation-guidelines.md

 For annotation, we will be following the Message Understanding Conference (MUC-6) named entity definition guideline for identifying Persons, organizations, locations, dates and times, see https://cs.nyu.edu/faculty/grishman/NEtask20.book_1.html

 ### Person Annotation [PER]
-1) Personal names (including firstnames, middle names and last names) should be tagged excluding titles e.g Mr, Mrs, President, Professor, et.c
+1) Personal names (including firstnames, middle names and last names) should be tagged excluding titles e.g Mr, Mrs, President, Professor, e.t.c.
 Examples:

 > President Donald [PER] Trump [PER]

 > Donald [PER] Trump [PER] Jr. [PER]

 2) Family names should be tagged.
 Example:

  > The Kennedy [PER] family

  > Abiy [PER] Ahmed's [PER] wife.

 Some tokenization may separate "Ahmed" and "'s", in that case, we have, For example in CoNLL format, where 'O' is no label.